giantswarm/mcp-oauth/docs/configuration.md

 - Your OIDC provider rotates refresh tokens (issues new ones on each use)
 - You see "refresh token already claimed" errors in your logs

+**Security Note:** Disabling proactive refresh does NOT reduce security.
+All security mechanisms remain intact:
+- Token validation still occurs on every request via the provider
+- Local token expiry checks continue to work (with clock skew grace period)
+- Audience validation (RFC 8707) remains enforced
+- Refresh token reuse detection remains active for actual attacks

+The only difference is that tokens won't be automatically refreshed when they're near expiry.
+Users may need to re-authenticate when tokens expire, but this is safe behavior.

 **Alternative solution:** Increase your OIDC provider's token expiry to exceed typical session durations, preventing the proactive refresh window from triggering.